jimchristie/jimchristie/_posts/2018-06-27-lean-penny-game-for-cross-functional-teams.md

 ### Another Penny Game

 I wanted to adapt this game to illustrate how a team could improve their flow by introducing cross functional team members.
 I Googled around to see if something like that exists, but I didn't find exactly what I was looking for.
-However, [an Atomic Object blog post that showcased something close](https://spin.atomicobject.com/2016/01/19/penny-game-software-dev/) and even pointed to an [online version of the game](http://exupero.org/pennygame/#44740167).
+However, I found [an Atomic Object blog post that showcased something close](https://spin.atomicobject.com/2016/01/19/penny-game-software-dev/) and even pointed to an [online version of the game](http://exupero.org/pennygame/#44740167).

 ![automated lean penny game](/img/uploads/automated-lean-penny-game.png)